Phan Bội Châu: Vietnam Modernization Association

 Phan created the Việt Nam Duy Tân Hội (Vietnam Modernization Association) in 1904; Cường Để led the association as its president, while Phan served as general secretary.
 Despite its growing member base, Duy Tân Hội struggled financially.
 Phan had hoped to obtain financial assistance from China, but the country was forced to abandon its suzerain relationship with Vietnam after the 1884–85 Sino-French War.
 Phan and Cường Để decided to seek aid from Japan, which had recently won a war against Russia, had successfully imposed reforms and seemed more inclined to help out revolutionaries in a nearby Asian country.
 Phan was selected to visit Japan to secure the funds needed to sustain Duy Tân Hội.
-Phan did not speak Japanese and had no contacts in Japan, so he sought help from Liang Qichao, who was living in Japan since being exiled years earlier.
+Phan did not speak Japanese and had no contacts in Japan, so he chose a companion, Tăng Bạt Hổ, a former commander of the Cần Vương movement, who fled to Guangxi, Guangdong after the failure of the movement, relied on Liu Yongfu in Taiwan, then was hiding in Thailand after the defeat of Liu in Taiwan.
+Phan and Tăng arrived at Hongkong in March 1905.
+After failing to meet Cen Chunxuan, viceroy of Liangguang at the time, Phan switched to seek help from Liang Qichao, who was living in Japan since being exiled years earlier.

 Liang introduced Phan to many prominent politicians, including Ōkuma Shigenobu, a well-liked statesman who had previously served as Prime Minister of Japan for a few months in 1898.
 Phan asked Okuma for financial assistance to fund the activities of Vietnamese revolutionaries.
 In his letter to Okuma, Phan stated that Japan should be obligated to help Vietnam since both countries were of the "same race, same culture, and same continent".
 Japan could also promote its interests in Vietnam and prevent French and Russian expansion into China.
 However, Phan was unsuccessful in procuring aid from the Japanese.
 The Japanese government did not want to damage its own relationship with France, while opposition party members promised financial aid to Vietnamese students wishing to study in Japan, but also advised Phan not to start a revolutionary movement until Japan was more willing to help the cause.